byn9826/Thousanday-React/README.md

 		<td>"Arial"</td>
 	</tr>
 </table>
-<b>All the features of this component</b>
+<b>All the features of this component</b><br/>
-1. Passing all the image urls and messages you want to show above the image by an array, will automatically layout all the images by the number of columns you defined.
+1. Passing all the image urls and messages you want to show above the image by an array, will automatically layout all the images by the number of columns you defined.<br/>
-2. Show messages above images when mouse over.
+2. Show messages above images when mouse over.<br/>
-3. All the images is responsive according to screen width and the messages above images is responsive too.
+3. All the images is responsive according to screen width and the messages above images is responsive too.<br/>
 4. Automatically balance the height of each column.
-Make all the columns balanced.
+Make all the columns balanced.<br/>
 5. Return the index number of the image in the image array if users click on it.